vviszard/direct-mapping-cache_controller/README.md

 # Direct Mapped Cache Controller
 A fully functional direct mapped cache controller implemented in Verilog RTL, simulated using Icarus Verilog and GTKWave.

-Built as part of the NPTEL course — Computer Architecture and Organisation by Prof. Indranil Sengupta, IIT Kharagpur.

 ---

 ## Cache Specifications